kkren/FCM-for-Mojo/README.md

 [Geek](#Geek)

 # Noob
 Just input one command, and anwser some question.
-Enjoy!

 *Waiting @kotomei build Dockerfile*

+Enjoy FFM!

 # Geek
 ## Mojo-Webqq
 FFM is depending on Mojo-Webqq, you need install it at first.
 [Read installtion guide of Mojo-Webqq.](https://github.com/sjdy521/Mojo-Webqq)

-## Which is you
+## You are...
 [Node.js user](#Node.js)

 [Nginx user](#Nginx)

 ## Node.js
-We recommend use Node.js, you need [install Node.js](https://nodejs.org/en/download/package-manager) at first.
+We recommend use Node.js.

+You need [install Node.js](https://nodejs.org/en/download/package-manager) at first to cotinue.
-Get server cilent files by git.
-And then, runing node.
+And get server cilent files by git.
+Then, runing node.

 ```Shell
 git clone https://github.com/RikkaW/FCM-for-Mojo.git && mv FCM-for-Mojo/server ffm-server